chboeh/AzureSentinel/Training/Hints/CTF_Hint1.md

-Getting started you'll need to look through the raw data you've queried; You've been tasked to format this into a proper fomart for presentation purposes and future queries.You'll need to start looking over the data within each event.
+Getting started you'll need to look through the raw data you've queried; You've been tasked to fomart for presentation purposes and future queries.You'll need to start looking over the data within each event.
 Based on the previous query :
 ~~~~
 SecurityDetection